Plane Polarization in Comptonization process : a Monte Carlo study: General results and Comparison with observations

 In Figure \ref{fig:mod2}, the general results for Model 2 have been shown.
 The upper and lower panels are $\langle N_{SC}\rangle$ $\approx$ 1.1 and 5.
 For $\langle N_{SC}\rangle$ $\approx$ 1.1, the PD and PA have been computed upto 30 keV.
 Like Model 1, PD is constant over photons energy ($<$ 10keV), and PA is $\sim$ 90$\degree$ and independent to the photons energy ($<$ 6keV).
 The magnitude of PD is slightly lower in comparison to the Model 1, e.g., for $i$ = 75$\degree$ PD = 0.07 and 0.05 for Model 1 and 2 respectively.
 Also, for above 6 keV photons energy the PA ranges 95$\degree$ - $\sim$100$\degree$.
 Here, the decrement in PD values and the deviation of PA from 90$\degree$ is mainly due to the multi scattering.
-Since, in Model 2 due to the large electron medium temperature $kT_e$ = 100 keV, the photons of energy $>$ 2keV on average experienced a large scattering number from the averaged value over photon energy.
-For example, for 2 $-$ 10 keV photons the averaged scattering number increases from 1.1 to 1.5, while for 10 $-$ 70 keV it increases from 1.5 to 2.5.
+Since, in Model 2 due to the large $kT_e$ = 100 keV and low $kT_b$ = 0.3keV, the photons of energy $>$ 2keV on average experienced a large scattering number from the averaged value 1.1.
+For example, for 2 $-$ 10 keV photons the averaged scattering number varies from 1.1 to 1.5, while for 10 $-$ 70 keV it varies from 1.5 to 2.5.
 For $\langle N_{SC}\rangle$ $\approx$ 5, as expected the PD value is slightly lower in comparison to the corresponding value of Model 1.
 The increasing behaviour of PD for low photons energy ($<$ 10 keV) is mainly corresponded to the $\theta-$angle distribution for escaped photons, as the photons with energy less than 7 keV have average scattering number less than 5.
 The PA values range from 80$\degree$ to 150$\degree$.

 For completeness, we have also computed the PD and PA for the Wien spectrum of Model 1 and 2, the results are shown in Figure \ref{fig:mod12_wien}.
 We know that the Wien spectrum does not depend on the seed photon spectrum but only depends on the electron medium temperature.
 In addition, for low $kT_e$ (or non-relativistic electrons) one needs a large scattering number to generate the Wien spectrum, while for large $kT_e$ (relativistic electron) one need comparatively small scattering number \cite[e.g.,][]{Kumar-Kushwaha2021}.
 We compute the Wien spectrum for Model 1 and 2 with $\langle N_{SC}\rangle$ = 170 and 45 respectively.
 For Model 1, the dependency of PD on $i$, and the range of PD are similar to the case of Model 1a with $\langle N_{SC}\rangle$ = 26.7.
 While for Model 2 the magnitude of PD is around 0.01 upto photon energy 1000 keV.
 Since, in the case of Model 2, in last, the seed photons are mainly $\sim$ 200 keV photons.
 From equation (\ref{deg-polz-un}) (or, see Figure \ref{fig:PD-unpolz}) we know that the PD value for 200 keV photons is comparatively smaller than the seed photon of energy 10 keV (or $<$ 10 keV), as a result we obtain a smaller value comparison to the Model 1.
 Conclusively, The dependency of PD on $i$ of Wien spectra for unpolarized seed photons does not behave like case V, see table \ref{tab-gen-res}.
 This also indicates that the emergent photons from thin accretion disk (in which, the emergent spectrum is a black body due to the large optical depth by Thomson scattering \citealp{Shakura-Sunyaev1973}) would be mainly unpolarized with maximum PD $\sim$ 0.03 for $i$ $\sim$ 45$\degree$.